fzi-forschungszentrum-informatik/cartesian_controllers/joint_to_cartesian_controller/README.md

                 <node name="controller_spawner" pkg="controller_manager" type="spawner" args="joint_trajectory_controller" />
         </group>
 ```
 Note the usage of the proper namespace!
-It is useful to start this joint-based controller on loading, so that the adapter starts publishing valid tf poses upon activation.
+It is useful to start this joint-based controller on loading, so that the adapter starts publishing valid poses upon activation.